-This cinnamon sugar sweet and salty snack mix tastes like a churro, but it's so much easier to make at home!
+This oyster cracker snack recipe is a sweet and salty snack mix!
+It tastes like a churro, but it's so much easier to make at home!
 This easy twist on toffee cracker bars is a treat everyone will love!

 Have you heard of snack crack?
 Or toffee crack?
 What about Christmas crack?
 It's all the same recipe, and I've been craving it lately.